farlee2121/Fake.Targets.Strong/README.md

 This way the target could be created with a builder pattern (no side-effects) and registered when complete.

 Not convinced it would be worth the effort though.
-The build targets don't have much configuration, their aren't clear usecases for operating on unregistered target data, and the scope is never broad enough that the side-effects are a problem.
+The build targets don't have much configuration, there aren't clear usecases for operating on unregistered target data, and the scope is never broad enough that the side-effects are a problem.